arilloid/addcom/README.md

 #### 3. Set the API key

+**There are 3 ways to set your API key:**

-To do this you can expose the API key to the terminal:
+- You can expose the API key to the terminal:

   Command Prompt